|

 ||||||||

 In 1905 the family moved to Farningham House in Park Road, named after the place of Frank's birth.
 Here a second son, Frederick Hearn was born in 1905.
 Twins Sydney and Percy were born in 1907 but both died in infancy.
-Frank was a partner in the firm of Selwood and Co., when the firm built a new factory at the top of Harborough Road in 1908, the firm having been established for 30 years.
+The firm built a new factory at the top of Harborough Road in 1908, the firm having then been established for 20 years.

 Deborah died in 1926.
 Two years later on a trip home from a visit to see his siblings in South Africa, he met Agnes Emily Brookless, of Inverness.
 They married on 3rd August 1929.
 In 1949 Frank was 80 years old, and the newspaper paid tribute to him. |